SiddyDevelops/Basic-WebDev-Learning-Projects/README.md

 ## Secrets
 A WebApp in which users can sign-in/register using google and can read and publish articles, blogs, content secrets anonymously.

+## TodoList-React
+A WebApp which lets users to add and delete notes in a todo list.
+This app is created using React.

 ---

 Developed By Siddharth Singh.